Chapter 12 : Denial, What's Denial?

 "Deplorable?"
-I swing my arm around the back of my chair, unable to help getting my hands messy.
+I swing my arm around the back of my chair, unable to help myself.
 "That's a big word, Escot.
 Gold star."
 Her simper sneers at me, along with her four bimbo friends, each sporting more dye than hair on their head.
 "Maybe he made up the story himself.
 To get rid of you."
-I mimic her ever so precious voice.
+I mimic her precious trill.

 Her nostrils flare.
 "He'd never do that.
 He's not like you!"
 When I only snort, she's sputters, "Some people have principles!"

-"And when did he last he gave any of you the time of day?"
+"And when did he last he give any of you the time of day?"
 It's possessive of me, I'll confess, but after all I've gone through, I get that right, don't I?

-They falls silent.
+They fall silent.
 Her token nerdy friend sitting one seat behind mumbles, "One time he told me my shoelaces were untied."
 She pauses.
 "Oh no, that was a House Elf."

 I lift my smirk, high and mighty, but Caroline doesn't let go.
 She leans forward on her twined hands, her too-plucked brows like curved daggers.
 "You're just jealous because he doesn't hate me.
 Don't think that I can't tell you'll dig your claws into him when no one's looking."

-Binns calls for attention and I turn back around, flexing my arms as the steam erupts behind me.
+Binns calls for attention and I turn back around as the steam erupts behind me.

 The tables and chairs are empty.
-I remember studying beside the printing press, but I stop far short of it when I see Albus lounged at its seat, holding up my book, waiting for me.
+The only other place I study is by the printing press, but I stop far short of it when I see Albus lounged at its seat, holding up my book, waiting for me.